Mental Health Networks

 (to join, click the network button at the bottom of the page).

-People with severe mental illness (SMI) such as schizophrenia and bipolar illness die on average 20-25 years earlier than those without such disorders.
-The causes of reduced life expectancy are things such as heart disease or diabetes (and its complications) or cancers associated with lifestyle factors.
-Rates of smoking and obesity are much higher in this population, and people with SMI often lead sedentary lives.
-Housing is often poor, and people do not benefit from the opportunities offered by exercise and interaction with the natural environment.
+People with severe mental illness (SMI) such as schizophrenia and bipolar illness die on average 20-25 years earlier than those without such disorders, due to factors including heart disease, diabetes (and its complications), and cancers associated with lifestyle factors.
+This population has much higher smoking and obesity rates; people with SMI often have poor housing and lead sedentary lives, missing the beneficial opportunities of exercise and interaction with the natural environment.

-Hull York Medical School, the York Mental Health and Addictions Research Group (MHARG), Keele University, Mental Health Foundation, The Equality Trust (TET), Centre for Reviews and Dissemination, The Centre for Health Economics, the York Department of Theatre Film and Television, York Environment Department, Digital Creativity Labs, Natural England, Yorkshire Wildlife Trust, Groundwork Trust, Tees Esk and Wear Valleys (TEWV) NHS Trust, N8 Research Partnership, The Cochrane Collaboration, The Campbell Collaboration.
+Hull York Medical School, the York Mental Health and Addictions Research Group (MHARG), Keele University, Mental Health Foundation, The Equality Trust (TET), Centre for Reviews and Dissemination, The Centre for Health Economics, the York Department of Theatre Film and Television, York Environment Department, Digital Creativity Labs, Natural England, Yorkshire Wildlife Trust, Groundwork Trust, Tees Esk and Wear Valleys (TEWV) NHS Trust, N8 Research Partnership, The Cochrane Collaboration, The Campbell Collaboration, Equally Well, Sheffield Health and Social Care NHS Foundation Trust.